 Chris Lamoureux’s awards and decorations include the Legion of Merit with one Oak Leaf Cluster, the Soldier’s Medal for Heroism, the Meritorious Service Medal with three Oak Leaf Clusters, the Army Commendation Medal with three Oak Leaf Clusters, the Army Achievement Medal with two Oak Leaf Clusters, and the Army Staff Identification Badge.

 He resides in Alpine with his wife, Cathy.
 They are the parents of seven children.

 Rick Hughes, MHRM

-Rick Hughes is Director of Human Resources Learning and Development for the State of Utah’s Department of Human Resource Management.
+Rick Hughes is Director of Human Resources Learning and Development for the State of Utah’s Division of Human Resource Management.
 He has have over 25 years of experience in HR, with over ten years in leadership roles.
 He served for over 20 years in the U.S. Army Reserve, to include three years of active duty service, achieving the rank of Master Sergeant.
 For several years in the Army Reserve Rick was involved with designing and implementing leadership development programs and developing and conducting field training exercises for teams of Soldiers .

 Rick holds a master’s degree in human resource management from the University of Utah, and a bachelor’s degree in economics from Brigham Young University.
 He is currently completing a graduate certificate program in teaching online through Boise State University.
 He has served on the faculty at the University of Phoenix Utah Campus, where he taught classes in management and organizational behavior.